Why I Live Microsoft Free

 And in the fall of 2000, disgusted by what had been revealed in testimony at the Microsoft antitrust trial and alarmed at Microsoft's increasingly aggressive designs on controlling the Internet, I decided to purge all Microsoft software, save for my ancient copy of Word 5.1, from my hard drive.
 That basically meant getting rid of Internet Explorer (by then version 5, which I didn't like anyway) and Outlook Express, along with all the shared library junk they had dropped into my System Folder.

 What I soon discovered was that while my primary reasons for boycotting Microsoft for ideological, there was an immediate dividend in better system stability.
 Mac OS 9.1 was already pretty good, but it became a rock once the MS crapola was purged.
-Plenty enough reason to dump Microsoft applications, even if the company's business ethics and hegemonistic ambitions don't offend you.
-"Microsoft, You are the weakest link.
-Good-bye."
+Plenty enough reason to dump Microsoft applications, even if the company’s business ethics and hegemonistic ambitions don’t offend you.
+“Microsoft, you are the weakest link.
+Good-bye.”

-Things are arguably a bit better in OS X, since when buggy MS software craps out under X, it doesn't take the whole system down with it, but there's still plenty of reason to shun Redmond when you're running OS X. Applelust's Pierre Igot recently posted a column on just how bad Office for OS X really is.
-And in a recent conversation with a member of another major software outfit's development group, I was informed that Internet Explorer is a major contributor to conflicts with the OS X version of their application.
+Things are arguably a bit better in OS X, since when buggy MS software craps out under OS X, it doesn’t take the whole system down with it, but there’s still plenty of reason to shun Redmond when you’re running OS X. Applelust’s Pierre Igot recently posted a column on just how bad Office for OS X really is.
+And in a recent conversation with a member of another major software outfit’s development group, I was informed that Internet Explorer is a major contributor to conflicts with the OS X version of their application.

 I appreciate that Microsoft Office's cross-platform compatibility enables many users to continue using a Mac in a Wintel-oriented world, which they would not otherwise be able to do (at least not conveniently, if there were no Office for the Mac).
 I will not argue with that rationale.